Each year at the ICR we offer around 20 fully funded PhD studentships.

 There may also be further individual studentships advertised throughout the year, outside of the ICR's main recruitment round.
 These studentships have a separate application process.

-Applications for our March 2019 PhD recruitment round are now open.
+Applications for our April 2019 PhD recruitment round are now closed.

 Applications for the ICR/ Imperial Convergence Science PhD programme are now closed.